 Aelish was formed by two sisters, Synden and Rowan Healy, who have been writing and performing original music together since they were kids.
 In early adolescence, they performed as an acoustic folk duo all around the LA area, and even back home in their native Portland, Oregon.
-A few years later, their sights were set on forming a four piece rock band; the discovery of Rock ’n’ Roll itself only natural given their steady diet of blues and folk in their upbringing.
-After searching for members to join the gang, they met drummer Esteban (an LA boy through and through) and bassist Denys (hailing from Ukraine) in late 2016, and the quartet was complete.
+A few years later, their sights were set on forming a four piece rock band; the discovery of Rock ’n’ Roll itself was only natural given their steady diet of blues and folk in their upbringing.
 It's hard to miss the rock influence in Aelish’s sound, with listeners likening it to classic acts such as Jefferson Airplane, Led Zeppelin, The Doors, Janis Joplin, Heart, Fleetwood Mac, and even grunge’s Pearl Jam.
 As a young band playing a sound much older than any of its members, it’s safe to say that Aelish is set on revisiting a genre that has sat in the shadows for the past several decades, revamping it, and delivering it to the audience of today.
-They cut an unusual figure, too; two frontwomen (which, in a predominantly male-dominated industry is rare enough) who trade off lead vocals and each play multiple instruments.

 Rock ’n’ roll isn’t dead.
 It’s coming back.